 Arkansas Mitigation Assistance Resource Guide

-While steering through the recovery and fortification process, you can rely on the *Arkansas Mitigation Assistance Resource Guide* to find detailed federal and state funding options for home resilience projects.
+\While steering through the recovery and fortification process, you can rely on the Arkansas Mitigation Assistance Resource Guide to find detailed federal and state funding options for home resilience projects, especially for households already balancing needs like SNAP support.

-If you need to repair or strengthen your home, the guide outlines grants like the FORTIFIED Fund Grant Program, offering up to $15,000 for resilient roof replacements, and notes the Homes Program for targeted community assistance.
+If you need to repair or strengthen your home, the guide outlines grants like the FORTIFIED Fund Grant Program, offering up to $15,000 for resilient roof replacements, and notes the Homes Program for targeted community assistance that may complement cash assistance programs.

 You’ll also see loan options, including SBA disaster assistance, which can boost mitigation improvements.